ConservationMetrics/guardianconnector-change-detection/README.md

 9. Generate overlay map HTML map (to preview style)
 10. Serve maps using `tileserver-gl`
 11. Generate composite MBTiles from `tileserver-gl` map loading the style

+For Python, these steps are all contained in the `main.py` script.
+For Docker, we need to split these up due to compose service orchestration; steps 1-9 are handled in  `docker-generate.py`, step 10 is handled by running a `tileserver-gl` service, and step 11 is handled in `docker-tileserver-compile.py`.

 ## Configure